Source Traits and Surface Traits: Key Differences

 In our personal lives, understanding source traits can help us look beyond first impressions.
 While it’s natural to judge others by visible actions or surface traits, these might not always reflect their true character.

 For example, someone who seems withdrawn in a group setting may actually be warm and open when they’re comfortable.
 Being aware of this helps us avoid misinterpretations and builds empathy.
-We can become aware of how certain behaviors are shaped by deeper, more stable personality traits we might not immediately see.
+We can become aware of how certain behaviors are shaped by deeper, more stable psychological characteristics we might not immediately see.

 Comparing Source vs. Surface Traits